NTIG-Uppsala/Classroom-Seating-Planner/docs/coding-standard.md

 -   Git branches: _kebab-case_.
 -   File names: _kebab-case_.
 -   Default case if not specified: _camelCase_.
--   No one-letter variable names.
+-   No one-letter variable names unless the full name is reserved in the language.
+For example: `event` might be reserved, so use `e`.
 -   Prefer longer, clearer variable names over short, unclear ones.

 #### Syntax